redis-developer/banking-on-redis/docs/04-QUERY.md

 Looks like we got a few.
 So many bills to pay.

-To search a specific field, prefix it with the field name.
-Let's look for transactions the word `payment` in the `description` field:
+To search with a specific field, prefix it with the field name.
+Let's look for transactions with the word `payment` in the `description` field:

 ```bash
 127.0.0.1:6379> FT.SEARCH exercise:transaction:index @description:payment RETURN 0